NATIONAL ACADEMIC CHAMPIONSHIP RULES:

 - Preliminary round schedules will be posted online a week before the competition begins.
 When playoff teams are determined, the chart will be filled in and displayed at the usual public place.
 All playoff games will be played on the last competition day.

-- The top teams from the first two phases of the Varsity tournament are expected, at the expense of the N.A.A., to travel to the third phase to compete against the other two site winners.
-The N.A.A. will purchase 5 tickets (max. $500 apiece).
+- The top teams from the first three phases of the Varsity tournament are expected, at the expense of the N.A.A., to travel to the fourth phase to compete against the other three site winners.
+The N.A.A. will purchase 5 air tickets (max. $500 apiece).
 If for whatever reason the team is not able to travel to participate in the final phase, that team’s record in the preliminaries and playoffs shall not be sullied, but the second-ranked team will be asked to go in their stead.

 - A team consists of players from one high school whom the school has declared eligible.